 His writing has appeared in the New Yorker, the New York Times, WIRED, Granta, Harper’s, the Guardian, the Wall Street Journal, Newsweek, 1843-Intelligent Life, Aeon, Mint, Travel + Leisure, and Caravan.
 For years, he also co-hosted The Intersection, a fortnightly science and culture podcast from Audiomatic.

-"This Divided Island” won the 2015 Crossword Prize for Non Fiction and was shortlisted for the Samuel Johnson Non Fiction Prize and the Royal Society of Literature’s Ondaatje Prize the same year.
+“A Dominant Character” was shortlisted for the Duff-Cooper and the Tata Literature Live!
+Non Fiction Book of the Year.
+It was named one of the New York Times’ 100 Notable Books of 2020 and one of the Wall Street Journal’s Ten Best Books of 2020.
+“This Divided Island” won the 2015 Crossword Prize for Non Fiction and was shortlisted for the Samuel Johnson Non Fiction Prize and the Royal Society of Literature’s Ondaatje Prize the same year.
 “Following Fish” won the Shakti Bhatt First Book Prize in 2010 and was shortlisted for the Andre Simon Award in 2013.

-Samanth Subramanian lives and works in Cambridge, England.
+Samanth Subramanian lives and works in London.